ysimonx/flutter-tsa-rfc3161/README.md

     }
 ```

-Dio Response r : contains the http response from the hostnam
+Dio Response r : contains the http response from the timestamp server authority